Filter by:

 June 12, 1805 - Lewis, Meriwether

-• plain; saw a great number of burrowing squirrels in the plains today. also wolves Antelopes mule deer
+• .— after refreshing ourselves abut 2 hours we again ascended the bluffs and gained the high plain; saw a great number of burrowing squirrels in the plains today. also wolves Antelopes mule deer and immence herds of buffaloe.

 • June 12, 1805